enneite/express-bootloader/README.md

 bootstrap-loader is an node.js module used to boot an express application :

-Set application properties and db connections, routes initialization
+Set application properties and db connections ...

 WARNING : v0.2.0 isn't comptabible with 0.1.*